JamesWebDev/JamesWebDev/WebPackTutorial/README.md

 [back to beginning](#webpack-tutorial)

-## Example2 bundle Javascript and Html
+## Example2) Add index.html to bundle

-Remove the script tag from your html
+For this example I removed the script tag from the html
-and add the html-webpack-plugin to your project
+and added the html-webpack-plugin to the project

 ```bash
 npm install html-webpack-plugin --save-dev
 npm run example2
 ```

-* Note: Notice it is automatically adding a script tag for bundle.js to the index.html in your dist folder.
+- Notice it is automatically adding a script tag for bundle.js to the index.html in your dist folder.

-* Note:  Now when you edit either a js file or the index.html file, webpack-dev-server recompiles the modified modules, and refreshes the browser, no stopping compiling and restarting.
+- Now when you edit either a js file or the index.html file, webpack-dev-server recompiles the modified modules, and refreshes the browser, no stopping compiling and restarting.
 This feature is functionally similar to the popular Browser-Sync package.

-* Note: Notice that the webpack-dev-server is not pointed at the index.html file in your dist folder
+- Notice if you right click and view source; index.html is not loading content from your dist folder.

 [back to beginning](#webpack-tutorial)

-## Example3 transpile typescript
+## Example3) Add typescript transpile to build

 In this example we are going to switch our js files to ts files.